o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 Certain firewalls/virus protection programs may attempt to block the download/install of the file.
 Be sure to make a firewall exception in order for the application to install/run.
 :::

-## Part 3 - Register with Fathym Open Biotech and Create a Device
+## Part 3 - Register with Fathym OpenBiotech and Create a Device

-To get started with OpenBiotech’s tools, simply sign up for [Open Biotech](https://dashboard.openbiotech.co/) for free on the Open Biotech website.
+To get started with OpenBiotech’s tools, simply sign up for [OpenBiotech](https://dashboard.openbiotech.co/) for free on the OpenBiotech website.

-First you will land on the Open Biotech Set Up Configuration.
+First you will land on the OpenBiotech Set Up Configuration.
 Follow the steps as outlined in the process to configure your cloud infrastructure and register a device.

 We'll start off with a symmetric key protected device, and can move to other security in the future.
 All that's needed for the following sections is the device connection string.